imanoleguskiza/nems-dev/docs/converting-an-existing-project.md

   Websites that contain only content intended to be shared with the public are encouraged to make their code public.
-  Make your repository private if you have a good reason for it: for example if you are have known security vulnerabilities, or have committed sensitive data such as database dumps, e-mail addresses or passwords.
+  Make your repository private if you have a good reason for it: for example if you have known security vulnerabilities, or have committed sensitive data such as database dumps, e-mail addresses or passwords.
 * Push the code from Stash to Github.
 For this you need the URLs of both.
 You can get these from the project page on Stash and the new one of Github.

   ```
   # This is a one time operation, so it's a good idea to do it in /tmp.
   $ cd /tmp